A drawing of San Diego Chargers runningback Keith Lincoln taken from the 1965 edition of Pro Football Almanac

 Drawing of Keith Lincoln from the 1965 Issue of Pro Football Almanac

-A Buffalo Bills defender breaks up a pass intended for Chargers running back Keith Lincoln (#22) in this Bills-Chargers battle of the old AFL days.
+Mike Stratton breaks up the pass as well as Keith Lincoln (#22) in the 1964 AFL Championship game between the Bills & Chargers.
+Dubbed the "Hit Heard Around the World" the exceptionally vicious hit sent Lincoln to sideline with broken ribs.
 Also noted are longtime veterans Ron McDole (#72) and Jim Dunaway (#78) of the Bills.

-Keith Lincoln, Chargers against Ron McDole and Jim Dunaway of the Buffalo Bills
+Keith Lincoln, Chargers against Mike Stratton, Ron McDole and Jim Dunaway of the Buffalo Bills

 2 of the unsung heroes of the AFL.
 Houston Oilers All-Star Defensive Back moves in to stop Chargers All-Star fullback Keith Lincoln.